galbre12/MyKiCAD/README.md

 Intent to establish the git repository before all files are added.

-Function of MyKiCAD is to create a resitory of all my created files associated with KiCAD EDA.
+Function of MyKiCAD is to create a repository of all my created files associated with KiCAD EDA.

 File formats will include: